aristonis/laravel-livewire-dataview-docs/docs/en/usage/basic.md

    }
 ```

-* now for item view class you should defain public `item` property or use mount method
+* Now for the item view class, you should define a public `item` property or use the mount method.

 ```php